Polynomial argmin for recovery and approximation of multivariate discontinuous functions: Introduction

 \section{Introduction}

 Approximation of discontinuous functions in multiple dimensions is a notoriously difficult problem and a scientific challenge.
 A common strategy (e.g. described in \cite{tadmor}) which works well in the univariate setting (and is implemented for example in the {\tt chebfun} package \cite{chebfun}) consists of the following steps : 1) detect the discontinuity locations and split the domain into a disjoint union of regions where the function is continuous, and 2) construct approximations of the continuous pieces on each region.
 However, in the multivariate case this strategy is very challenging to implement since the discontinuity set may have a positive dimension (see, e.g, \cite{bozzini} where an algorithm for detecting discontinuities in two dimensions is proposed).

-Numerical difficulties faced with approximating multivariate functions are illustrated in the example sections of the paper.
+{For instance, in the \emph{Variable Scaled Discontinuous Kernel} (VSDK) method described e.g. in \cite{kernel} the authors provide interesting numerical experiments but the method indeed assumes prior knowledge of the set of discontinuities\footnote{Indeed, in \cite[p.
+442]{kernel} the authors state \emph{``The only drawback of the procedure lies in the fact that the algorithm needs to know where the discontinuities occur".}}.
+In addition, the complexity of the approximant increases with the the sample size.
+On the other hand, \emph{Weigthed Essentially Non-Oscillatory} (WENO) methods as described in e.g. \cite{WENO} (and initially designed for hyperbolic PDEs) do not assume prior knowledge of discontinuities.
+However, such methods construct \emph{local} models based on an increasing number of samples (at every candidate input point of the algorithm for approximation) and so do not provide a global model of the discontinuous function to approximate.} Numerical difficulties faced with approximating multivariate functions are illustrated in the example sections of the paper.